pycom/pycom-documentation/pybytes/dashboard.md

 _thread.start_new_thread(send_env_data, ())
 ```

 3. Upload the code into your device.
-Now your device is sending data to Pybytes.
+Your device is now sending data to Pybytes.

 {% hint style="info" %}